Elsayedaa/MLDAMS/readme.txt

 		 the result folder for the selected registration sample path.

 3.26
-mungui: This module contains the code for the Unfinished Neuron Mover folder.
+mungui: This module contains the code for the Unfinished Neuron Mover service.
 The service is defined
 ------- in a class called MUN_GUI which inherits the Frame class from tkinter.
 The MUN_GUI class
 	takes parent and controller as arguments, which are described above.